-Groundwater is nearly the sole source of fresh drinking water in Maryland's Coastal Plain (area east of I-95).
-Approximately 1.4 million people rely on groundwater in the Coastal Plain.
-While ground water is not used as much as surface water as a water source, some towns and most domestic users in central and western Maryland also rely heavily on groundwater.
+Groundwater is an important source of fresh water in Maryland.
+Out of a total population of about 5.8 million people, approximately 1.9 million rely on groundwater for their drinking water supply (with the remainder supplied by surface water)(Maupin and others, 2014).
+Groundwater is nearly the sole source of drinking water in Maryland's coastal plain (area east of I-95).
+Approximately 1.4 million people rely on groundwater in the coastal plain.
+While groundwater is not used as much as surface water as a water source, some towns and most domestic users in central and western Maryland also rely heavily on groundwater.
 Aside from being a crucial drinking water source, groundwater is also important for irrigation, commercial and industrial uses, and power plants (thermoelectric).

-In 2010, the primary use of groundwater in Maryland was irrigation followed by public supply and domestic.
-Industrial, mining, livestock watering, and thermoelectric use (power plants) accounted for relatively smaller withdrawal amounts
+In 2010, the primary use of groundwater in Maryland was public supply followed by domestic (self-supplied) and irrigation.
+Industrial, mining, livestock watering, aquaculture, and thermoelectric use (power plants) accounted for relatively smaller withdrawal amounts.

 [Data from Maupin, M.A., Kenny, J.F., Hutson, S.S., Lovelace, J.K., Barber, N.L., and Linsey, K.S., 2014, Estimated use of water in the United States in 2010: U.S. Geological Survey Circular 1405, 56 p., Online Report here]